wesreisz/platform-engineering-workshop/module3-developer-control-plane/flux-workshop.md

 bash create-repo.sh <gitea-username> <gitea-password>
 ```

+You can run the script anywhere but i find it helpful to run this in same directory I'm reading this so I can flick between the two

 ### Step 6: Install an Actions Runner for GITEA

 Your pipeline needs a runner to do the building, l  ets make one in our cluster.